elfhosted/elfhosted.com/docs/app/privatebin.md

 ---
-title: sElfHosted PrivateBin 🪄 from $0.05/day
+title: Elf Hosted PrivateBin 🧝 from $0.05/day
 slug: PrivateBin
 description: PrivateBin is a minimalist, open source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted and decrypted in the browser using 256bit AES in Galois Counter mode.
 upstream: https://privatebin.info